Europia79/BombArena/README.md

 **/bomb delete ArenaName**

-Base & Region Setup
+Base Setup
 ---

-The Demolition plugin needs some kind of way to identify bases and assign players to a base that they must defend... and to make sure players cannot arbitrarily destroy ANY base they find (like their own), but rather, force them to find and destroy the other teams base.
+The plugin needs some kind of way to identify bases and assign players to a base that they must defend... and to make sure players cannot arbitrarily destroy ANY base they find (like their own), but rather, force them to find and destroy the other teams base.

-This is how you make bases that this plugin can read:
+This is how you make bases:

-First, make a WorldGuard region with //wand and/or //pos1 //pos2 //hpos1 //hpos2.

-Then, fly next to one of the Brewing Stands and type:

-**/region flag RegionName teleport here**

-Goto the other base and do

-**/region flag RegionName spawn here**
+# place two BaseBlocks (1 at each base.
+The default BaseBlock is BREWING_STAND, but this can be changed in the config.yml)
+# do `/bomb setbase <arena> <team>` (value for team can be 1 or 2)

+You can now join a BombArena (or even get a VirtualPlayer to test it out).

-Optional, add the Worldguard region to BattleArena so that block changes reset after each match.
+(Optional) You can add a Worldguard region to BattleArena so that block changes reset after each match.
 (Be careful when using LARGE areas, it might lag your server).

-**/region select RegionName**
+`/region select RegionName`

-**/bomb alter ArenaName addregion**
+`/bomb alter <arena> addregion`

 FYI: You do NOT need to use this last command.
 The Demolition plugin will automatically reset bases after each match.
-The last command should be only used if you want players to break blocks in the arena and have WorldGuard reset all the broken blocks to their original state after each match.
+The last command should be only used if you want players to break blocks (or access chests) in the arena and have WorldGuard reset all the broken blocks to their original state after each match.

-Some of these steps might change in the future to make to easier to setup Bomb Arenas.

 How to access Player Stats Database: